 Light Bar Applications

 - Night Driving – Light bars can produce a dramatic difference in road visibility over the brightest stock headlights.
+By the way, you can check LED headlights for Jeep Wrangler.
+Those are not so powerful as light bars, but better than stock headlights!

 - Emergency Lighting – A light bar is indispensable for lighting accident or breakdown scenes.
 Their brightness also alerts other drivers to trouble ahead.